modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 arr[idx] = v                  # vscatter
 ```

+\advanced{
+    VecElement is a built-in type intended for use with `llvm_call` to force vectorization.
+}

 #### Tensor operations
 A few packages implement Einstein notation for tensor operations, which are all typically very performant.
 - [Tullio.jl](https://github.com/mcabbott/Tullio.jl)'s eponymous macro `@tullio` allows for arbitrary element-wise operations and automatically uses LoopVectorization.jl and multithreading if available.